Shareen Vader: CMA interim director & director of CMA youth choirs

-Mrs. Shareen Vader will begin her 30th year of teaching in August of 2017, and serves as Head Choral Director and Piano Instructor at Canyon High School in New Braunfels, Texas.
+Mrs. Shareen Vader retired from teaching in May of 2019, after a career of 31 years in public school education.
 She has a double major in Music Performance (Voice and Piano) and holds a Music Education degree from Texas State University in San Marcos.
 She also received a Master's in Choral Conducting from Louisiana State University.
 She began her teaching career in the Lamar CISD in Rosenberg, Texas, teaching elementary music, as well as middle school and high school choir.
 In 1996, she moved to the Seguin area and taught with Judson ISD for nine years, teaching High School Choral Music and Music Theory for three years at Judson High School, and then taught elementary music at Crestview Elementary School in Judson ISD for six years.
-Mrs. Vader went on to begin a Choral program at La Vernia ISD, teaching intermediate and secondary music & choir for four years.
-She has been at Canyon High School in Comal ISD since 2009, teaching secondary choir and piano classes.
+Mrs. Vader went on to begin a Choral program at La Vernia ISD, teaching intermediate and secondary music and choir for four years.
+She went on to teach at Canyon High School in Comal ISD from 2009-2019, teaching secondary choir and piano classes.
+She joined the Community Music Academy staff in 2017, directing the youth choirs.

 Dr. Eric Siu: director of the CMA Performers, CMA Outreach violin, & private violin